sahilrajput03/sahilrajput03/vim.md

 # Vim

+## copy line's data without visual seletion at all

+Use `0y$` to select entire line characterwise (yy copies line in linewise mode).

+Tip: For partial line selection: Put cursor anywhere in between line and use `y$` or `y0` to copy current character to end character of the line or first character of the line to the current character.

 ## Paste line data after a character ?

 So the key thing is that you need to copy the line as characterwise instead of linewise( i.e., use 0y$ instead of yy to yank a line or set of lines).
 And now you can use your old p and P to paste after or before the current character to paste the line/lines you yanked earlier.